GitMirroring/gnuboot/site/docs/install/index.md

 still set to 1, and consult the libreboot project on IRC for advice, and avoid shutting down your system until you get help.

-If all went well, Libreboot should now be booting and you should be able to boot into your operating system.
+If all went well, GNU Boot should now be booting and you should be able to boot into your operating system.

 If you messed up, there are external flashing instructions.
 See main navigation